khangbpdang/File-Sharing/README.md

 # Interactive File Sharing Website
 ### Contributed by Nurul Haque, Khang Dang and Lawrence DeAngelo

 This website serves as a hub for showcasing individual users' files.
-Currently supported file formats are PDF, PNG, JPG, TXT, DOCX and MP3, but it can be expanded by changes various settings in filesLogic.php
+Currently supported file formats are PDF, PNG, JPG, TXT, DOCX and MP3, but it can be expanded by changes various settings.

 ## Project Specifications and Setup
 1. **Languages:**